ConvertKit in a nutshell

 Creating emails and campaigns

-ConvertKit is a relatively new player to the email marketing scene, having been founded in 2017.
+ConvertKit is a relatively new player to the email marketing scene.
 It aims to differentiate itself from its competitors by making the email marketing process as simple and streamlined as possible.
-It has a simple automations builder, and you can have a campaign ready to go in no time.
+It has a simple automations builder and you can have a campaign ready to go in no time.

 Emails sent/opened and links clicked